 - Responsible Tourism

->

-> The vision of Sidmouth Drill Hall Hub is the regeneration of Port Royal and the eastern end of Sidmouth through redevelopment of the key existing assets via a staged programme that positively promotes the fishing heritage and the coast to create a new offer to both residents and visitors.
+The vision of Sidmouth Drill Hall Hub was the regeneration of Port Royal and the eastern end of Sidmouth through redevelopment of the key existing assets via a staged programme that positively promotes the fishing heritage and the coast to create a new offer to both residents and visitors.

->

-> - Improving the Responsible Tourism offer of Sidmouth through the promotion and understanding of fishing heritage, coastal and maritime activity, and conservation in Sidmouth.
+- Improving the Responsible Tourism offer of Sidmouth through the promotion and understanding of fishing heritage, coastal and maritime activity, and conservation in Sidmouth.

 - Promoting the diverse coastal micro economy’s provision of new opportunities to increase the branding offer and identity of Sidmouth to outside visitors and encourage development of younger micro-businesses and SME’s in the town.